 To be an antique dealer, you should:

-If you would like to know anything about Antique Dealer that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about becoming an antique dealer that does not appear on Hotcourses, further information can be found below.